It always seems that traveling is split right down the middle between spunky idealism and the need for practicality.

-And yet, every trip, even if it’s just a few hours away, needs some level of planning so you aren’t wasting any time or money.
-Money is always the issue when you’re on the road, isn’t it?
+And yet, every trip, even if it’s just a few hours away, needs some level of planning, so you aren’t wasting any time or money.
+When you’re on the road, money is always the issue.
 It takes money to drive your car, fill it with gas, stay in a hotel or other accommodations, and get food wherever you’re going.

 But not every trip needs to be a big money-suck.
 There are ways to see what you want to see while keeping your spending to a minimum.

 So here are three ideas for keeping more of your money while you’re traveling.